raunaks13/carla-SIGNet/README.md

 This repository recreates SIGNet for the CARLA Simulator.
 It also contains detailed instructions about how to train SIGNet on new datasets.

-The code is build upon [GeoNet](https://github.com/yzcjtr/GeoNet).

-## Prerequisite
+## Prerequisites

-1. Ubuntu 16.04, python3, tensorflow-gpu 1.10.1 (test on GTX 1080Ti and RTX 2080Ti with CUDA 9.0)
+1. Ubuntu 16.04, python3, tensorflow-gpu 1.10.1
 2. Better to use virtual environment.
-For the rest of dependencies, please run `pip3 install -r requirements.txt`)
+For the rest of dependencies, please run `pip3 install -r requirements.txt`
-3. Download ground truth depth and our models from [https://drive.google.com/open?id=19BFkrfODd3N5IKQJJgqp-pXjbHeYrFf1](https://drive.google.com/open?id=19BFkrfODd3N5IKQJJgqp-pXjbHeYrFf1) (put the `models `folder directly under the project directory)
-4. Download KITTI evaluation dataset from [https://drive.google.com/open?id=1kYNKqIhArAD03WNr4_FZCYRRWo0WT31P](https://drive.google.com/open?id=1kYNKqIhArAD03WNr4_FZCYRRWo0WT31P) (move it two levels upon the project directory, i.e. `mv -f data ../../data`)

 ## Training & Evaluating Depth on a Different Dataset